Ideas / ERC

 - a Research Enquiry Service with the most up to date information on the programme.

-To assist ERC applicants in Ireland, Graeme Horley (NCP, Lifesciences & Physical Sciences and Engineering) and Leonora Harty (NCP, Humanities and Social Sciences) run additional services such as information events (mock interview training and non-technical pre-reads may be provided in certain cases).
+To assist ERC applicants in Ireland, Graeme Horley (NCP, Lifesciences & Physical Sciences and Engineering) and Paul Kilkenny (NCP, Socio Economic Sciences & Humanities and IDEAS) run additional services such as information events (mock interview training and non-technical pre-reads may be provided in certain cases).
 Please contact them to learn more about these services (contact details are over on the right).

 Graeme Horley, SFI, is the National Delegate to the ERC for the IDEAS programme.